Updated on June 17th, 2021 by Nikolaos Sismanis

 Microsoft is now a mega-cap stock with a market capitalization of $1.9 trillion.

 Supported by the company’s strong profitability, management has been consistently raising buybacks over the past decade, to further reward its shareholders.
-The amount allocated to stock repurchases has reached new all-time highs over the past four quarters, at nearly $26.1B.
+The amount allocated to stock repurchases hovers near all-time high levels, amounting to around $26 billion over the past four quarters.

 Revenue growth remains in the double-digits, so it’s likely to see capital returns accelerating moving forward.
-The company is also growing the dividend at a double-digit rate, though at the current yield which stands below 1%, investors should expect the majority of their future returns in the form of capital gains.
+The company is also growing the dividend at a double-digit rate.
+Still, at the current yield which stands below 1%, investors should expect the majority of their future returns in the form of capital gains.

-Alkeon held its position steady during its latest quarter.
+Alkeon trimmed its position by around 20% during its latest quarter.

 Cadence Design Systems (CDNS):